144th Airlift Squadron

-The 144th Airlift Squadron (144 AS) is a unit of the Alaska Air National Guard 176th Wing located at Joint Base Elmendorf-Richardson, Anchorage, Alaska.
+The 144th Airlift Squadron is a unit of the Alaska Air National Guard 176th Wing located at Joint Base Elmendorf-Richardson, Anchorage, Alaska.
 The 144th is an associate unit of the active 517th Airlift Squadron, equipped with the C-17 Globemaster III.

-Overview
+Mission

 The 144th's mission is to provide trained aircrews and support personnel for airlift and airdrop during all contingencies in the Pacific Theater.
 The state mission is to provide emergency and humanitarian support when called on by the governor.